Logarithmic de Rham comparison for open rigid spaces: The period sheaves

-(4) The definition of these deRham period sheaves uses the fact that $X$ is defined over a $p$-adic field.
+(4) The definition of these de Rham period sheaves uses the fact that $X$ is defined over a $p$-adic field.
 This is the crucial place where we have to use this fact.\footnote{ We thank Bhargav Bhatt for reminding us this in a private communication.} \end{remark}

 We describe $\mathcal{O}\mathbb{B}_{\log\mathrm{dR}}^+$ in the following proposition (see also~\cite[Proposition 6.10]{Sch13} and~\cite{Corrigendum}).
 Let $U \subset X$ be an open.
 Let $K$ be a perfectoid field which is the completion of an algebraic extension of $k$.
 We get the base change $U_K$ of $U$ to $\mathrm{Sp}(K)$, and again consider $U_K \in X_{\mathrm{prolog}}$ by slight abuse of notation.
 Let $\varphi : U \rightarrow \mathbb{T}^{n-r,r}(\underline{Z})$ (cf.~\Cref{model example}) be an \'{e}tale morphism such that $f_k \coloneqq \varphi^*(Z_{n-r+k})$ $(k=1,\ldots,r)$ defines the component $D_k$ of $D \cap U$.
 Note that such $U$'s form a basis of $X$.
 Let $\tilde{U}=U \times_{\mathbb{T}^{n-r,r}} \tilde{\mathbb{T}}^{n-r,r}$.
 Taking a further base change to $K$, we get $(U_K,\tilde{U}_K) \in X_{\mathrm{prolog}}$ is perfectoid.